praveenpuglia/shadow-dom-in-depth/README.md

 </custom-picture>
 ```

 Throughout the document, I have put shadow root inside those weird ASCII boundaries.
-This will put more emphasis on thinking how they are actually document fragments and they have a wall around them.
+This will put more emphasis on thinking how they are actually document fragments that have a wall around them.

 **- Shadow Host:** The element to which the shadow root gets attached.
-A host can access it's shadow root via a property on itself. `.shadowRoot`.
+A host can access its shadow root via a property on itself: `.shadowRoot`.

 **- Shadow Tree :** All the elements that go into the Shadow Root, which is scoped from outside world, is called Shadow Tree.